 Generally, like most addictions, this isn’t conscious which is why I reacted to my wife.
 It is usually entirely an unconscious process to run our ego’s.

 Our ego convinces us we deserve to feel a certain way; we should seek revenge; get even; let someone else know exactly how we feel; make them suffer as we suffer…

 The universe then brings us more of the same and our ‘story’ becomes neurologically cemented with every incoming message.

 You’ve heard people say things like, ‘things always happen in 3’s; Murphy’s law; this always happens to me…

-So how does this addiction serve us.
+So how does this addiction serve us?

 There are many ways however at the root is the need to be loved and wanted; to be acknowledged and supported.
 That’s fundamentally it!
 This stops us applying rational, cognitive thinking, resisting adding unnecessary meaning and moving to action.
-Instead we wallow and this causes friction when what we really need is flow.
+Instead, we wallow and this causes friction when what we really need is flow.

-If we’re not getting love we do whatever we can to get it, a bit like a baby or child or even teen.
+If we’re not getting the love we do whatever we can to get it, a bit like a baby or child or even teen.
 We throw a tantrum and need a sounding board and usually our well-meaning friends will come to the party.

 The problem is, like most addictions well-meaning friends are not what we need.
 We need to hear the truth and that can hurt.

-So, we hang on and hang on to our ‘story’, running edit after edit until at some point it no longer even resembles the original version, searching for victim after victim to tell it to.
+So, we hang on and hang on to our ‘story’, running edit after edit until at some point it no longer even resembles the original version, searching for the victim after victim to tell it to.
 This makes us feel loved and wanted even it is only perceived and short lived.